Chinese medicine has yielded a promising new approach for treating cancer.

 Both compounds can be given orally.
 The source for the Artemisinin used in the Washington State University studies is Holley Pharmaceuticals

-So if your pet weighs 80 lbs, and Artemix contains 40 mg of artemether, two to three capsules per day is enough.
-According to Dr. Singh, treatment should be continued every day for 8 weeks.
+According to Dr Singh, treatment should be continued daily for 8 weeks.
 If a response is noted (by a reduction of symptoms, signs, MRI, CAT), then switch to alternate days for 3 to 4 months.
-If no response is seen in 8 weeks, it would be best to switch to another therapy.
+If no response is seen in 8 weeks, it might be best to switch to another therapy.

 - Pets should not have radiation two months prior to using Artemisinin.

 - To give the Artemesinin, suspend the contents in whole milk or yoghurt and, if necessary, deliver with a syringe.

 - Alternately, you can give it orally by wrapping the capsules in cottage cheese.

 - It’s important that Artemisinin is given 3 to 4 hours after dinner.

 - Give your dog butyrate with vitamin D-3 at the same time he is given the Artemix or Artesinin.

 - Low doses of antioxidants, specifically, 250 mg of vitamin C and 200 units of vitamin E, should be added around breakfast and lunch, but not given at the same time as the Artemisinin, according to Dr Singh.